NASA-IMPACT/HLS-workshop-2026-Prithvi-Applications/README.md

-# Prithvi-EO Burn Scar Segmentation — Park Fire 2024
+# Prithvi-EO Burn Scar Segmentation

 End-to-end demo applying the Prithvi-EO burn scar model to HLS imagery.
 MTBS perimeters is used as a ground truth for comparison and validation.